jspreddy/geolocation-utils/README.md

 Calculate the average of a list with locations.
 Returns `null` when the input is an empty Array or no Array.
 Returned Location format is the same as the format of the first entry of `locations`.
 The array can contain mixed content.

-### `angleAndDistanceTo (from: Location, to: Location) : AngleDistance`
+### `headingDistanceTo (from: Location, to: Location) : HeadingDistance`

-Calculate the angle and distance between two locations.
-Returns an object with a property `angle` in degrees, and a property `distance` in meters.
+Calculate the heading and distance between two locations.
+Returns an object with a property `heading` in degrees, and a property `distance` in meters.

-### `angleTo(from: Location, to: Location) : number`
+### `headingTo(from: Location, to: Location) : number`

-Calculate the angle from one location to another location.
-Returns an angle in degrees.
+Calculate the heading from one location to another location.
+Returns an heading in degrees.

 ### `distanceTo(from: Location, to: Location) : number`